top of page

 27. What is the traditional Protestant Bible considered to be?

 b.
-It is obvious that the standard Protestant Bible is one complete bound book.
+It is obvious that the standard Protestant Bible is a single complete book of many chapters.

 c.
-The Bible consists of many books that are bound together into one volume.
+The Bible consists of a collection of books bound together into one volume.

-The Bible is considered a collection of many books, divided into two divisions, and all bound together as one book.
+The Bible is a collection of many books, divided into two sections, and all bound together as one volume.

 28. What are the first five books in the Bible called?